taherbs/apache2-mod_auth_openidc/README.md

 ```

 ### Test
-In your browser try accessing "https://127.0.0.1" - The page should load normally (no auth).
+In your browser try accessing "https://127.0.0.1" - The page should load normally (no auth).<br>
 In your browser try accessing "https://127.0.0.1/secret" - You should get redirect to the auth0 authentication page.